-- 5.1 Reporting entities may apply simplified customer due diligence procedures if the customer is central or local government organizations or public company listed on stock exchange and subject to disclosure requirements of shareholders and beneficial owners or reporting entities with same level of preventive measures requirements when dealing with each other. - 5.2 Possible simplified CDD measures could include, but are not limited to the following: - 5.2.1 Reducing the frequency of customer identification updates. - 5.2.2 Reducing the degree of on-going monitoring and scrutinizing of transactions. - 5.3 A reporting entity applying simplified CDD on another reporting entity as set out in Article 5.5.2 of the AML/CFT law, shall ensure that the other entity is subject to and applying the preventive measures set out in the AML/CFT Law and this Regulation. - 5.4 Reporting entities shall not apply simplified CDD measures whenever there is a suspicion of money laundering or terrorism financing or when the customer has a business relationship with or in countries identified as high risk by either the reporting entity or either the supervisory authority or FIU.
+- 5.1 Possible simplified CDD measures could include, but are not limited to the following: - 5.1.1 Reducing the frequency of customer identification updates. - 5.1.2 Reducing the degree of on-going monitoring and scrutinizing of transactions. - 5.2 Reporting entities shall not apply simplified CDD measures whenever there is a suspicion of money laundering or terrorism financing or when the customer has a business relationship with or in countries identified as high risk by either the reporting entity or either the supervisory authority or FIU.